Sv443/YTInfoBot/README.md

 <!--TODO:-->Additionally, there are right-click context menu options to get more detailed information about a video.
 To access these, right-click (or hold on mobile) on a message and select the command under "Apps".

-If you want to opt out of automatic replies across every server, you can use the command `/settings configure auto_reply new_value:false`
+If you want to opt out of automatic replies across every server, you can use the command `/settings set auto_reply new_value:false`

 <br>